jeffhollan/container-app-demo/README.md

 ![architecture](./docs/arch.png)

-The Store API is a minimal API written in .NET 6.
-The orders service is a Python Flask app backed by Postgres.
-The inventory service is a Go app backed by Cosmos DB.
+The Store API is a minimal API written in Node 14 (Express.js).
+The orders service is a Python Flask app backed by Cosmos DB.
+The inventory service is a Go app.

+Dapr brokers service-to-service communication, and integrates with state store for added flexibility.

 ### Local debug